-This book explores the transformation of ideas of the material in late twentieth- and early twenty-first century musical composition.
-Arguing that new music in this era reflects a historical moment when the idea of materiality itself is in flux, the book focuses on how recent music and sound art have expressed notions of the body and the material environment.
-It engages with thinkers such as Theodor Adorno and Sara Ahmed to demonstrate how this music relates to changing material conditions, from the rise of neo-liberalisms and information technologies to new concepts of the natural world.
+This book explores the transformation of ideas of the material in late twentieth- and early twenty-first-century musical composition.
+New music of this era is argued to reflect a historical moment when the idea of materiality itself is in flux.
+Engaging with thinkers such as Theodor Adorno, Sara Ahmed, Zygmunt Bauman, Rosi Braidotti, and Timothy Morton, the author considers music's relationship with changing material conditions, from the rise of neo-liberalisms and information technologies to new concepts of the natural world.

 Table of Contents

 Introduction: New Musical Materialisms